Painting Your Top Bar Hive

-We have designed the Backyard Hives to have good longevity without painting.
+We have designed our hives at BackYardHive to have good longevity without painting.
 This includes choosing wood with minimal, cambered, end grain on the side panels and orientating the panels inward to minimize warping.
 The holes in the hive are all pre-drilled and counter sunk to limit splitting.
 Not painting the hive is based on the holistic approach to beekeeping.
 We believe paint fumes can interfere with the bees’ pheromone-based communication.
 There are, however, several natural alternative paints.
 Keep in mind many natural paints have beeswax as an ingredient.
 If you have bears, like I do, you don’t want to use these.
-But if no bears then here is a great Linseed/Beeswax recipe that is non-toxic to bees and provides some moisture protection while conditioning the wood.
+But if no bears then below is a great Linseed/Beeswax recipe that is non-toxic to bees and provides some moisture protection while conditioning the wood.

 Painting your hive really comes down to personal philosophy.
 I suppose science could find nothing dangerous to the bees if the hive was painted with non-toxic paint, but from a Bio-Dynamic point of view, chemical paint is "Energetically" not appreciated by the bees.